pratikmshah/pratikmshah.github.io/_posts/2016-05-08-snippet-slideshow.md

 image: "/snip-slideshow-blog/header.jpg"
 ---

 Creating an automated slideshow plugin may look a little challenging at first but its actually pretty simple once you break it down.
-This plugin will allow you to show a set of images that transition every X seconds.
+This code will allow you to show a set of images that transition every X seconds.
 It will be reusable and for a great example check out my projects page to see them in action.

 <br>